 Data on the Web: from relations to semistructured data and XML by

 Abiteboul, Buneman, Suciu.

 This is not a programming class!
 Nevertheless, some programming will be

 necessary.
 There will be some mandatory SQL programming for setting up

-and querying a database in the first homework.
+and querying a database.
 Such queries are usually short compared to typical

 Assignments are due at the beginning of class on the due date, unless

 otherwise announced.
 Barring unusual circumstances, late homework will not